 - A written list of submissions, including title, date, dimensions, and medium

 Important Disclaimers: All art will be exhibited in the hallways and public spaces of the 9th floor of 333 East Campus Mall or the 5th thru 7th floors of 21 N. Park Street.
 Pieces can arrive wall-ready or framed upon delivery by the OSFA.
 The office is open during building hours.
 There is no security system present for the selected works, though the office does not present a clear danger to the proposed works of art.
 Artists absorb all risk to the exhibited artwork.
-The pieces exhibited do not reflect the values and mission of the Office of Student Financial Aid or the greater University of Wisconsin-Madison.
+The pieces exhibited do not reflect the values and mission of the OSFA or the greater University of Wisconsin-Madison.
 They serve to further a mission of artistic integration in administrative spaces and the creation of student artist and curatorial opportunities.